schanlin/ProgrammersBlockIntE/Questionnaire/Main Questionnaire.md

 Have there been moments where you were just stuck on a project, even though there were no special circumstances impeding the process?

-What were the problems that lead to that?
+*What were the problems that lead to that?*

-How disturbing did you find those problems?
+*How annoying did you find those problems?*

-How did you address the problems?
+*How did you address the problems?*

-Do you think you've ever had programmer's block?
+*Do you think you've ever had programmer's block?*

 Do you want to add anything else?